writing advice 16

 "You should know when the time for joking's over."

 Dialogue is more interesting than description because it tells us more.
 Dialogue provides greater magnification into a person's soul and with more immediacy than description.
 The 43 words of the snatch of dialogue above tells us much more about these two people than the 94 words tells us about the cat burglar David.
-Jimmy is a serious young man in love with the girl and the girl is contrite, though not contrite enough to apologise properly.
+Johnny is a serious young man in love with the girl and the girl is contrite, though not contrite enough to apologise properly.

 But not all dialogue works.
 Sloppy, dull dialogue that simply reproduces the way we talk every day is unreadable.
 Here's a conversation from real life: